WVSports - WVU in the NFL | Free Agency Tracker

 --Had a career year for the Bears this past season, racking up career-highs in tackles (75), sacks (3), pass breakups (4).
 He also recorded his first-career interception and safety.

-Status: Will reportedly sign a three-year deal worth $21 million with the Las Vegas Raiders.
+Status: Signed a three-year deal worth $21 million with the Las Vegas Raiders.

 March 16, 2020